eliabntt/GRADE-RR/README.md

 ______________
 ## Misc

-A general note: every script has been commented and almost each piece of code should be self-explanatory.
-If you don't find it like that please open an issue.
+A general note: every script has been more or less commented and almost each piece of code should be self-explanatory.
+If you don't find it like that please **open an issue**.

-Also, we welcome any contribution that you might have.
-Include coding style (I'm no SE), comments, additions, or better strategies that you want to propose (of course after you have published your paper).
+I worked on this mainly alone so the code is far from perfect, super-modular, or anything like that.
+But together we can make it better.

-Finally, in these readmes we will try to stay general.
-Please check out each code piece for parameters and understand how it works.
+Thus, we welcome any contribution that you might have.
+Include coding style, comments, additions, or better strategies that you want to propose (of course after you have published your paper).

 ### Ways to run the simulation